Skip to main content

 Another instance is when the messenger who carries an important letter to Romeo detailing a crucial plan is held back by a plague threat.
 This results in the death of the two lovers.
 Thus, the plague—another one of nature’s minions—succeeds in putting a complete end to their love story.

-As with the previous integrated task, the topics for the question are drawn from a variety of fields within the life sciences, social sciences, physical sciences, and the humanities.
-Here also, you do not require any prior knowledge to understand the lecture or to answer the question that follows.
+Similarly, like task 3, the topics for the question are drawn from a variety of fields like Life Science, Social Science, Physical Science, and the Humanities.
+To complete this task also, you do not require any prior knowledge to understand the lecture or answer the follow up question.

-Narrator: Listen to part of a lecture in a neuropsychology class.
+Direction: Listen to part of a lecture of a class and response to the question.

 Professor: “Déjà vu” describes the uncanny sensation that you’ve already experienced something, even when you know you never have.
 Say you’re exploring a new city for the first time.
 And all at once, you feel as if you’ve walked down that exact tree-lined footpath before.
 You know that you haven’t been there before.
 So, then, why do you experience that feeling of familiarity?